About Italy - Phone Matters

 Cell Phones

 Cell phone usage in Italy has become very common due to the fact that it is often less expensive than using the traditional land-lines.
 Cell phone usage in Italy is even more prevalent than the United States and Canada.
-Cell phones in Italy (and Europe) operate on a different system than what we use here in North America.
-Therefore, unless you have a special phone, you don't even need to worry about bringing your cell phone into Italy.
-It will simply not work.
+Cell phones in Italy (and Europe) operate on a different system than what we use here in North America. .

 Back to Top